Quick Guide for GX120, GX160, & GX200: Honda Small Engines Troubleshooting

 A good cross-skill for any tradie is the ability to troubleshoot equipment on the job.

 Some repairs require a professional mechanic.
 Other repairs are more straightforward; you can do them yourself.
-This article focuses on basic small engine troubleshooting, in particular, the GX120, the GX160, and the GX200 Honda small engines.
+This article focuses on basic small engine troubleshooting, in particular, for the four stroke GX120, the GX160, and the GX200 Honda small engines.

 About the GX120, the GX160 and the GX200 Honda Small Engines

-In 2011, Honda launched an updated version of its GX engines line.
+In 2011, Honda launched an updated version of its 4 stroke GX engines line.
 The GX120, GX160, and GX200 are horizontal-shaft, single-cylinder engines that replaced the existing models.

 The engines’ designs are for turf and commercial applications and related equipment.
 Examples are construction and industrial equipment, generators, and agricultural equipment.
 They are also suitable for pressure washers and water pumps.